In 2017, we raised funds through our non-profit to purchase land in the fertile mountains of Virginia to create the Wild + Free Farm Village.

 In May 2018, we were sitting in bed on a Saturday morning, drinking coffee, talking about the Farm Village, when we decided to scan properties on Zillow.
 We refreshed the webpage and suddenly a new listing appeared.

-It was a fully-operational retreat center near the Blue Ridge Mountains, complete with a lodge, ropes course, multiple cabins, a dorm with 90 bunks, and access to thousands of acres in the adjoining George Washington National Forest.
+It was a fully-operational retreat center nestled in the shadow of Allegheny Mountains, complete with a lodge, ropes course, multiple cabins, a dorm with 90 bunks, and access to thousands of acres in the adjoining George Washington National Forest.
 In other words, the perfect place.

-The trouble was - it was listed at $3.4 million dollars, and we had raised only $392k.
-Still, out of curiosity, we called the listing agent to schedule a tour.
-As it turned out, we had discovered it the minute she had posted it.
+The trouble was - it was listed at several million dollars, and we had raised only a few hundred thousand.
+Still, out of curiosity, we called the real estate agent to schedule a tour.
+As it turned out, she had just listed it.

-It was a remarkable place with 375 acres, mountain streams, a zip-line and ropes course, a commercial kitchen and dining hall.
+It was a remarkable property with 197 acres, mountain streams, a zip-line and ropes course, a commercial kitchen and dining hall.
 There was an ideal spot for an event barn and a lake where two springs come together.

 We spent several weekends exploring the land and months getting to know the current owner, a wonderful man who loved what we were doing.
 But in the end, we both had to accept the truth - we just couldn't afford it.
 We knew it was time to release it and move on, if only in action and not heart.

-Well, nearly one year later, in a miraculous turn of events, the camp offered to sell us 177 acres (including the lodge, a few cabins, the ropes course, and mountain stream, among other things) for $425k.
-We signed the contract in May 2019 and took possession of the property in August.
+Well, nearly one year later, in a miraculous turn of events, the camp offered to sell us 197 acres (including the lodge, a few cabins, the ropes course, and mountain stream, among other things) for the amount we had raised.
+We signed the contract in May 2019 and took possession in August.

 We're currently hosting retreats at the property (as it is) for the Wild + Free community.
 But our long-term plans include refurbishing the existing buildings and adding a lake, a welcome center, and an event barn.